CommanderCero/AutoSubgoalMCTS_PTSP/README.md

   <dd>Contains the definition and a picture of all maps provided by the PTSP competition.</dd>
   <dt><strong>src</strong></dt>
   <dd>Contains the source code of the framework, including the implementation of various agents.</dd>
+  <dt><strong>ExperimentsThesis</strong></dt>
+  <dd>Contains the results of the experiments for my master thesis.
+The code for running the experiments can be found in src/framework.</dd>
   <dt><strong>ExperimentsCoG2021</strong></dt>
   <dd>Contains the results of the experiments for a paper submitted to CoG 2021.
 For more details, see the corresponding subsection below.</dd>
 </dl>

 You can find the QD-MCTS algorithm under "src/controllers/autoSubgoalMCTS".
-Note that this subfolder contains various agents. **MyMCTSController** implements the vanilla MCTS algorithm with tree reuse.
+Note that this subfolder contains various agents. **VanillaMCTS** implements the vanilla MCTS algorithm with tree reuse.
 The **AutoSubgoalController** implements both Subgoal MCTS and QD-MCTS.
 This controller implements a Subgoal MCTS algorithm that runs a subgoal search in each leaf node.
 The used subgoal search essentially decides if it's a vanilla Subgoal MCTS algorithm or QD-MCTS.
 The different subgoal searches are defined in the folder "SubgoalSearch".

 ## CoG 2021
 The folder **ExperimentsCoG2021**  contains subfolders with all the results of the tested algorithms.
 Each subfolder contains a .csv containing data like waypoints visited or how many steps were taken.
 Additionally, the subfolder contains a bunch of textfiles representing the trajectory for each trial.